timescale/tsbs/docs/victoriametrics.md

 ## Generating queries

-VictoriaMetrics supports PromQL which has some limitations comparing to SQL.
+VictoriaMetrics query language MetricsQL has some limitations comparing to SQL.
-Because of this VictoriaMetrics query generator lacks for implementation of query types `groupby-orderby-limit` and `lastpoint` for `devops` use-case and all queries for `iot` use-case.
+Because of this VictoriaMetrics query generator lacks for implementation of query types for `devops` use-case:
+* `groupby-orderby-limit` - results are always ordered by time and can't be limited;
+* `lastpoint` - can't be queried if datapoint is older than 5 minutes;
+* `high-cpu` - can't be queried without grouping by step.

+The `iot` use-case wasn't implemented yet.

 Of of the ways to generate queries for VictoriaMetrics is to use `scripts/generate_queries.sh`:
 ```text